-When you follow a route, you can restart navigation from current location.
+When you follow a route, you can restart the navigation to the next point on the route from current location.

 When you steer to keep away from an obstruction or the vessel drifts, you go off course as shown in Line 1 in the figure.
 If you do not need to return to the original course, you can go to the point from the current position as shown in Line 2 in the figure.